 Oak bark infusion

-Oak Wood (Chips) Moonshine
+Oak Chips Moonshine

 This is a slightly better imitation of maturing distillate in barrels than the first technique, but it requires a thorough preparation and long-term infusion.
 First, you need to free the wood from the excessive amount of hardening agents, which spoil the taste.
 This is done by soaking followed by heat treatment.

-Preparation of wood chips:
+Preparation of wood chips: (Or you can simply buy Oak Chips)

 - Chop dry logs to 0.7×0.7 inches/2×2 cm pegs up to 4 inches/10 cm in length (sizes are approximate).